Adldap2/Adldap2/docs/quick-start.md

 $ad->addProvider($config);

 try {
-    // If a successful connection is made, the provider will be returned.
+    // If a successful connection is made to your server, the provider will be returned.
     $provider = $ad->connect();

-    // Perform a query.
+    // Performing a query.
     $results = $provider->search()->where('cn', '=', 'John Doe')->get();

-    // Find a record.
+    // Finding a record.
     $user = $provider->search()->find('jdoe');

-    // Create a new LDAP entry.
+    // Creating a new LDAP entry.
 You can pass in attributes into the make methods.
     $user =  $provider->make()->user([
         'cn'          => 'John Doe',
         'title'       => 'Accountant',
         'description' => 'User Account',
     ]);

-    // Set a model's attribute.
+    // Setting a model's attribute.
     $user->cn = 'John Doe';

-    // Save the changes to your LDAP server. if ($user->save()) {
+    // Saving the changes to your LDAP server. if ($user->save()) {
         // User was saved!
     }